-This case presents an issue of great public importance: Whether the courts of this state are barred from exercising their broad common law jurisdiction to hear a habeas petition on behalf of Happy, a 50-year-old elephant who was born free in Thailand and now lives in isolation at the Bronx Zoo.
-There is no dispute that elephants are intelligent, self-aware, social creatures who are harmed by prolonged isolation.
-Had the lower court reached the merits of Happy's claim, it would have been required to determine whether depriving an intelligent social creature of any contact with other members of her species is an unlawful deprivation of liberty.
-Instead, cabined by the decisions in Matter of Nonhuman Rights Project, Inc. v.
-Lavery, 152 A.D.3d 73 (1st Dept. 2017), People ex rel Nonhuman Rights Project, Inc. v.
-Lavery, 124 A.D.3d 148 (3rd Dept. 2014), and Matter of Nonhuman Rights Project, Inc. v.
-Presti, 124 A.D.3d 1334 (4th Dept. 2015), it was required to dismiss the petition solely because relief is sought by a non-human, rather than a human, being.
+This case presents an issue of great public importance: Whether the courts of this state are barred from exercising their broad common law jurisdiction to hear a habeas petition on behalf three elephants who were born free in Africa and now live in isolation and captivity at the Fresno Chaffee Zoo.
+There is no dispute that elephants are intelligent, self-aware, and social creatures who are harmed by prolonged isolation.
+Had the lower court reached the merits of Amahle, Nolwazi, and Mabu's claims, it would have been required to determine whether depriving intelligent social creatures of any contact with other members of their species is an unlawful deprivation of liberty.